This post may contain affiliate links. Please read our disclosure policy.

 - Freezes well for later

-Copycat Panera Kitchen Sink Cookie ingredients
+Panera Kitchen Sink Cookie Ingredients

 This kitchen sink cookie recipe uses all the traditional cookie ingredients plus some unique ingredients, like potato chips!
 Get the full measurements in the recipe card below.